nottrobin/maas-docs/en/manage-cli-kernels.md

 The command option `default_min_hwe_kernel` appears to apply to only HWE kernels but this is not the case.
 [/note]

-## Set a minimum deploy kernel for a machine
+<h2 id="heading--set-a-minimum-deploy-kernel-for-a-machine">Set a minimum deploy kernel for a machine</h2>

 To set the minimum deploy kernel on a per machine basis: